Company logo

 The new law significantly increases the financial penalties for a wide range of labor law violations.
 For example, the fine for failing to provide a safe working environment has been increased to up to AED 200,000.
 The fine for failing to pay wages on time has also been increased, and employers can now face a fine of up to AED 50,000 per employee for each month that wages are not paid.

-Related: Explore our UAE Labour Law 2024 Guide in – Expert Legal Framework services for strategic legal architecture in the UAE.
+Related: Explore our UAE Labour Law 2024 Guide in – Expert Legal Framework services for strategic legal framework in the UAE.

 2. A More Flexible Range of Penalties